jibolash/world-cup-history/readme.md

 ## Usage

-To use world-cup-history in a js file,
+To use world-cup-history in a JavaScript file,
 ```js
 const worldCupHistory = require('world-cup-history');
 ```